 White Water Rafting in Croatia is best enjoyed in Cetina River canyon that will take around three hours to pass through the deep river, rocks, waterfalls, and caves with various rock formations.
 15 kilometer Una River rafting from Strbacki Buk to Lahovo offers Grade IV and V Rapids of Una National Park.
 Among other sites like Mreznica, Kupa, Dobra and Korana, only the Zrmanja River stands out for its 69 kilometer journey through 200 meter canyons and narrow valleys.

-7. Bungee Jumping and Skydiving
+7. Bungee Jumping And Skydiving

-Suggested Read: Croatia Nightlife: 10 Best Party Places To Dance The Night Away!
+Suggested Read: Croatia Nightlife: 16 Best Party Places To Dance The Night Away!

-8. Windsurfing and Kiteboarding
+8. Windsurfing And Kiteboarding

 Windsurfing, being one of the most popular adventure sports in Croatia, can be enjoyed at Viganj, Ravni, Baska, Brac, Preluk, and Premantura.
-Throughout the year, Viganj is busting with beginner windsurfers during the morning and advanced windsurfers during the afternoon with around 20 knots wind speed.
+Throughout the year, Viganj is bustling with beginner windsurfers during the morning and advanced windsurfers during the afternoon with around 20 knots wind speed.
 Other kiteboarding sites include Brac, Peljesac, and Nin, while Bol with its 15 to 25 knots wind-speed is complemented well with surveillance, the assistance of guides, and launching platforms.
 With a sandy beach, shallow water, and strong winds, kiteboarding in Usce is quite a unique experience in Croatia adventure holidays.